bernardlau171/COMP3335-project/General Training/step3.md

 # Accessing the database

-The database we are using is mysql database, to access the database, use the following command to execute a bash shell in the database container:
+The image we are using is mysql, to access the server, we first use the following command to execute a bash shell in the database container:

 `docker exec -it mysqldb bash`{{execute}}